 He's running multiple campaigns, at least two.

-But the focus has to be on his lack of experience, not that he's a fraud because the people that are gonna vote for him.
+But the focus has to be on his lack of experience, not that he's a fraud, because the people that are going to vote for him, this is going to be a referendum on Obama.

 Have somebody out there you could vote for.

-But this campaign, this election is going to be a referendum up or down on Obama.
+But this campaign, this election, is going to be a referendum up or down on Obama.

 We like Clinton.

-Same thing you guys said about yeah, we like that.
+Same thing you guys said about that.

-That's even though it's true, even though the guy lies through his teeth, even though the guy is just all over the ballpark and says things strategically and tactically without any foundation.
+Even though it's true, even though the guy lies through his teeth, even though the guy is just all over the ballpark and says things strategically and tactically without any foundation.

 See, we know what the foundation is.

-The foundation is pure ultra-liber uh uh leftist uh and liberalism, and that's what they're trying to mask uh with all of these things.
+And that's what they're trying to mask with all of these things.

 They care about how these candidates make them feel.